CoderDojoSV/beginner-python/Day-5/README.md

 Can you switch the beach ball's direction?

 ####Challenge #4
 Can you add a second image to the animation?
-Download a small image from the internet ([look, here is one](minecraft.gif)) and save it in the same location as your Python file.
+Download a small image from the internet ([look, here is one](minecraft.gif) or do a Google image search) and save it in the same location as your Python file.
 What new variables do you need to create?

 ####Challenge #5
 Can you make one of the images travel in both the x and y direction and bounce off the walls?